trm/slate/source/index.md

 Vitae uses oAuth to authenticate API requests.
 Users must authenticate their accounts and will recieve an oAuth access token which must be included with all future requests.
 All responses are returned in JSON format.

 <aside class="info">
-Our latest API version is v2.
+Our latest API version is v2 and all requests should be made to this version.
 All API requests should include the header "Accept: application/vnd.vitae.v2"
 </aside>

 # Authentication